Dating Safety Tips

 Never share personal information, such as your social security number, home or work address, or details about your daily routine (e.g., that you go to a certain gym every Monday) with people you don’t know.
 If you are a parent, limit the information that you share about your children on your profile and in early communications.
 Avoid sharing details such as your children’s names, where they go to school, or their ages or genders

-Keep conversations on the DivorcedPeopleMeet platform while you’re getting to know someone.
-Users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.
+Keep your conversations on the DivorcedPeopleMeet platform while you get to know your match.
+Because exchanges on OurTime are subject to our Safe Message Filters (learn more here), users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.